Hongtao-Lin/Hunter-Lin.github.io/source/_posts/2016-09-22-neural-machine-translation.md

 ## Training in RNN

 Basic stocastic gradient descent can be applied here.
 But the calculation may be different since it's a recursive function.
 Due to its recursive property, vanilla RNN usually suffers from *vanishing/exploding gradient* problems as the gradient passes through $$ \frac{\partial{h_t}}{\partial{h_{t-1}}}  $$.
 To avoid the exploding gradient, we can use *clipping* method so that we set a bound to the gradient.
-For vanishing gradient, we can either: initialize $$W$$ to identity matrix, or: use ReLU insteaf of Tanh.

-To get the sense in mathamatical ways, see post [here](http://www.wildml.com/2015/10/recurrent-neural-networks-tutorial-part-3-backpropagation-through-time-and-vanishing-gradients/).
+For vanishing gradient, we can either: initialize $$W$$ to identity matrix, or: use ReLU insteaf of $$tanh$$.
+To know why these gradient problem exists mathamatically, see post [here](http://www.wildml.com/2015/10/recurrent-neural-networks-tutorial-part-3-backpropagation-through-time-and-vanishing-gradients/).

 Another thing to notice is the various length of sentences.
 It's true that RNN can handle various length at ease, but in practice, due to the storage issue, we'd better pad 0's at the end so that they are in same length.
 When back-propagate, we can use masking to omit these 0s.